cordero-c-perez/Projects/README.md

 a suitable model (ARIMA in this case).
 The data is then split into training (2010-2017) and test(2018) sets, modeled on the training data, tested on the testing data, etc. The final result includes necessary error/residual testing and charts for comparison.
-The “tsa\_main.md” file is viewable directly in github to see the full analysis.
+The “tsa\_main.pdf” file is viewable directly in github to see the full analysis.